Vichara

-Vichāra, (Pāli: vicāra) in Buddhism, means deliberation; It is the faculty of discrimination that discerns the Real, Brahman, from the unreal.
+Vichāra (Pāli: vicāra) in Indian philosophy means deliberation; it is the faculty of discrimination that discerns the Real, Brahman, from the unreal.

 Etymology

 Vichāra (विचार) means deliberation; its root is वि (prefix to verbs and nouns it expresses) – चर् (to move, roam, obtain knowledge of).

 It is the faculty of discrimination between right and wrong; it is deliberation about cause and effect, and the final analysis.

-This Sanskrit word, Vichāra, does not have a corresponding word in English.
+The Sanskrit word, Vichāra, does not have a corresponding word in English.